StuyPulse/DataLogVisualizer/README.md

-# LogGrapher
+# DataLogVisualizer

-Visualizer for output from the WPILib Data Log Tool
+Visualizer to pair with the WPILib DataLogTool